darlacameron/intro-to-d3-nicar-2020/3-sculpting-data/README.md

 	  .map(data)

 ----
-#### Nerd note
+#### Pro tip:

-Mike Bostock has indicated that `d3.nest()` is deprecated.
+> Mike Bostock has indicated that `d3.nest()` is deprecated.
 In d3 version 6.0, there will be a new `d3-array` method [`d3.group()`][6].
 To be honest, `d3.group()` looks a bit more straightforward than `d3.nest()` but some of us grew up with and will always be nostalgic for `d3.nest()`.
 You won’t have to switch over to 6.0 as soon as it comes out, but it is good to know that this is on the horizon.
 ----

 ## Scales
-In order to make a chart, we need to do one more kind of data transformation.
+Now that our data is in shape, we can get rady to make a chart.
+But first, we need to do one more kind of data transformation.
 We need to translate values from our data range into the pixel space available in the SVG.
 The [`d3-scale` module][7] provides methods for doing this.
 There are a ton of scales provided, but we’ll focus on just a few today.

 Let’s try `.scaleLinear()` to make an x axis scale for our chart: